RubioApps/RubioGuard/docs/6-Filtering.md

 url_rewrite_access allow BROWSERS
 url_rewrite_access deny all
 ```

-**c.
-Method 3:** Use service of ICAP Server to filter
+__Method 3__: Use service of ICAP Server to filter

-I use this method in addition to the Method 1 (NextDNS) because it allow to scan ALL THE TRAFFIC with the very efficient Antivirus ClamAV for Linux distros.
+I use this method in addition to the Method 1 (NextDNS) because it allows to scan ALL THE TRAFFIC with the very efficient Antivirus ClamAV for Linux distros.

-This means that I do not need to have an Antivirus on each PC Client, but a centralized one running on the Squid Server.
+This means that I do not need to have an Antivirus installed on each PC Client, but a centralized one running on the Squid Server would be enough.

+__NOTE__:

+To run ClamAV as a background service has a very high cost in terms of memory.
+It consumes roughtly 1GB.
+Therefore, it depends on your installed RAM Memory.

-I proceed by using 2 services:
+To use the Method 3 (Scan all the traffic), I proceed by using 2 combined services:

 - [SquidClamav](https://squidclamav.darold.net/)
 - [C-ICAP Server](https://squidclamav.darold.net/)

 Please read the installation of both services at their websites.
+In the case of C-ICAP I have compiled it from the scratch.
 Once you have setup both, you can bridge them to Squid by adding the following lines to the squid.conf

 ```